awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 ### EncryptionAtRestOptions<a name="es-configuration-api-datatypes-encryptionatrest"></a>

 Specifies whether the domain should encrypt data at rest, and if so, the AWS Key Management Service \(KMS\) key to use\.
 Can be used only to create a new domain, not update an existing one\.
+To learn more, see [Enabling Encryption of Data at Rest](encryption-at-rest.md#enabling-ear)\.

 ****